jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Apple Fruit Table
 ```

-\+ is an operator.
-So this is an invalid identifier
+`+` is an operator.
+So this is an invalid identifier.

 ```
 Apple + Pear Fruit Table